Motor Vehicle & Car Crashes

 What Makes Semi-Truck vs. Car Accident Claims Complex

-- In truck accidents, not only the truck driver but also the truck company, truck maintenance company, carrier company, and even the manufacturer of truck parts can be found liable for the injury.
+- In truck accidents, not only the truck driver but also the truck company, truck maintenance company, carrier company, and even the manufacturer of truck or big rig parts can be found liable for the injury.
 Attributing liability correctly among them often requires expert opinions and a long stretch of time.

 - Serious injuries mean longer recovery times, higher medical costs, and a greater loss of income, unfolding over extended periods of time.
 Therefore, the injured party may have to wait longer to claim compensation in order to include these costs in their claim.